 According to the United States Census Bureau, the town has a total area of 41.4 square miles, of which, 41.2 square miles of it is land and 0.2 square miles of it (0.48%) is water.

 The north town line is marked by Cattaraugus Creek and is the border of Erie County.

 East Otto has a unique group of artists known as East Otto Country Associates.
 It is also home to Allegany Mountain Resort, Burdick Blueberries, East Otto Historical Museum and more.

-For the seventh consecutive autumn, Griffis Sculpture Park will again be illuminated with colorful and theatrical lighting when “NIGHT LIGHTS at Griffis Sculpture Park” returns on September 18th, 2019.
-NIGHT LIGHTS will be open for four weeks and welcomes guests to view the interaction between lights, nature and art.
+Griffis Sculpture Park will be illuminated with colorful and theatrical lighting when “NIGHT LIGHTS at Griffis Sculpture Park” returns on September 9th.
+NIGHT LIGHTS will be open 25 nights for guests to walk some of the park’s trails to experience the interaction between lights, nature and art.

 If you own a RV/Camper, then word “fun” should be part of your life.
 If not, then you haven't discovered Allegany Mountain Resort at Rainbow Lake.

 Watch a brief introductory video showing the resort grounds:

 Fast food and necessities in a rural setting.Customers can't stop talking about Mitch's tacos—better try one!

 It's a full 56-page comprehensive guide, highlighting the activities and attractions in our County.

 Request the Enchanted Mountains guide to be snail mailed to you for FREE!